 If the data you've provided is digitally processed, you’ll have the right to request that data in a machine-readable format and the right to have that transmitted to another data controller.

-This right exists if you have provided your personal data to the company and either:
+This right exists if you have provided your personal data to the company and:

-- the company processes that personal data with your consent or in order to fulfil a contract; or
+- the company processes that personal data with your consent or in order to fulfil a contract; and

 - the processing of your personal data is being carried out by automated means.